Vaginal discharge: what are the secretions of the vagina?

 - During pregnancy

-- Infection, fungus or disease
+- Infection, fungus or illness

 What are the different types of vaginal discharge?